Kodokushi: Causes

 Several reasons for the increase in kodokushi have been proposed.
 One proposed reason is increased social isolation.
 A decreasing proportion of elderly Japanese people are living in multi-generational housing and are instead living alone.
 Elderly people who live alone are more likely to lack social contacts with family and neighbors, and are therefore more likely to die alone and remain undiscovered.

-Additionally, the economic slump in Japan since 1990 has been cited as contributing to the increase in lonely deaths.
-Since 1990, many Japanese businessmen have been forced into early retirement.
+Additionally, Japan's economic slump since 1990 has been cited as contributing to the increase in lonely deaths.
+Since 1990, many Japanese salarymen have been forced into early retirement.
 Many of these men have never married and become socially isolated when removed from the corporate culture.

 Masaki Ichinose, head of the University of Tokyo's Institute of Death and Life Studies, hypothesizes that the increase in kodokushi is linked to Japan's contemporary culture which ignores death.
 Several hundred years ago, Japanese people commonly confronted death; for example, bodies were typically buried by family members.
 In contrast, in modern Japan, there are fewer opportunities to witness death and death is not readily discussed.

 Hypothesized psychological reasons for the increase in kodokushi include social apathy and life stress.
 Social isolation is used as a coping mechanism to avoid stressful situations.
-Scholars have also analyzed how "contemporary discourse constructs kodokushi as a "bad death" and as evidence for the decay of traditional social bonds, such as family, neighborhood and company ties," with government and community initiatives thereby pushing "to implement new welfare systems, often suggesting to re-activate lost family and community bonds".
+Scholars have also analyzed how "contemporary discourse constructs kodokushi as a 'bad death' and as evidence for the decay of traditional social bonds, such as family, neighborhood and company ties," with government and community initiatives thereby pushing "to implement new welfare systems, often suggesting to re-activate lost family and community bonds".

 Responses

 Some districts in Japan have begun campaigns and movements to prevent lonely deaths.
 Officials in Tokyo's Shinjuku Ward have started a kodokushi awareness campaign that includes scheduled social events and checking in on the well-being of elderly citizens.

 Miyu Kojima, an artist from Japan, creates miniature dioramas of the rooms where kodokushi victims were found.
-She works as a lonely death cleaner and the miniatures are composites of the places she cleaned.
+She works as a lonely death cleaner.
+The miniatures are composites of places she has cleaned.
 Her aim is to raise awareness for the phenomenon.

 In other countries

 The phenomenon has been highlighted as a cause for concern in Hong Kong and South Korea.
 Like Japan, both have ageing populations and increasing numbers of elderly people living alone and isolated.

-In South Korea, the equivalent is called godoksa (Hangul: 고독사), the Korean pronunciation of the Hanja characters.
+In South Korea, the equivalent is called godoksa (Hangul: 고독사), the Korean pronunciation of the Hanja characters (孤獨死).
 As godoksa is not a legal term, such deaths are often classified as "unconnected deaths".
 The term has been expanded to describe deaths (whether natural or suicide) of the middle-aged who are single and withdrawn from society.